wavemaker/docs/learn/list-multi-grouped/index.md

 id: ""
 ---

-**:** To display list grouped by multiple fields like City and State they reside in
+**Scenario:** To display list grouped by multiple fields like City and State they reside in

 We will see how List items can be grouped by multiple fields.
 We will

-1. of Employees grouped by Birth Month and City of Employees.
+1. List of Employees grouped by Birth Month and City of Employees.
-2. custom JavaScript function is used to manipulate the dataset returned to achieve multi-field grouping.
+2. A custom JavaScript function is used to manipulate the dataset returned to achieve multi-field grouping.
-3. Variable is used to get the month names in Order.
+3. Static Variable is used to get the month names in Order.

 We have used the following code snippets:

-- file for list of months static variable:
+- JSON file for list of months static variable:

      {
       "0": "Jan",